-Artifact Evaulation Reviewer Guide
+Artifact Evaluation Reviewer Guide

 This evaluator guide was adapted from the USENIX Security 2023 AE guide; however, since we use different Badges, there are salient differences that this guide also accounts for.